dmalch/terraform-provider-genealogy/README.md

 ```

 ## Configuration
-* `access_token`: The access token used to authenticate against Geni.com.
+* `access_token`: (Optional) The access token used to authenticate against Geni.com.
+If not provided, the provider will attempt to do a client-side OAuth flow to obtain one.
+* `use_sandbox_env`: (Optional) Use the Geni sandbox environment.
+Default is `false`.

 ## Resources